glennblock/extensions/attachment.md

 }
 ```
 ## Sending attachments
 A client MAY send a request that contains attachments using the media type `multipart/form-data`.
-The request contains the data for the write template passed as form data via the `content-disposition header` as well as file uploads.
+The request contains the data for the _Write Template_ passed as form data via the `content-disposition header` as well as file uploads.

 ### Mulipart requests
 This extension compiles with [RFC 2388] (http://tools.ietf.org/html/rfc2388) and [draft-multi-part-form-data] (https://tools.ietf.org/html/draft-ietf-appsawg-multipart-form-data-05) for sending requests.
 You should refer to these documents for guidelines on the proper way to craft the request.

 Some key points to remember in the context of Collection+JSON:

-* For each data object in the write template there SHOULD be:
+* For each data object in the _Write Template_ there SHOULD be:
   * A separate body part for the data object.
   * A `content-disposition` header of type `form-data` with a `name` parameter matching the template object name.
-  * If the template data object has `"attachment":"true"` then the `content-disposition` header MAY contain a `filename` parameter.
+  * If the template `data` object has `"attachment":"true"` then the `content-disposition` header MAY contain a `filename` parameter.
-  * If the template data object has `"attachment":"true"` then the body SHOULD contain the file contents.
+  * If the template `data` object has `"attachment":"true"` then the body SHOULD contain the file contents.
-  * If the template data object does not have `"attachment":"true"` then body SHOULD contain a value.
+  * If the template `data` object does not have `"attachment":"true"` then body SHOULD contain a value.

 > __NOTE:__
 > At this time, multi-file attachments per template `data` object are not supported.